miahj1/miahj1.github.io/_posts/2023-06-01-insurance-fraud-classification.md

 insurance_claims_df = insurance_claims_df.fillna(insurance_claims_df.mode().iloc[0])
 ```

-The Kaggle data also did not include the types of values that are given to each categorical column: the code below filters the data types of each column in the data frame by the parameter “object” and prints every unique value.
+The Kaggle data also did not include the types of values that are given to each categorical column: the code below filters the data types of each column in the data frame by the data's type which is `object` and prints every unique value through a for loop.

 ```python
 cat_cols = min_df.select_dtypes(include=['object'])